 98. Designation of public firewood areas

-(1) The Executive Director may by order published in the Gazette, set aside any area of State forest or timber reserve (in this Part referred to as a “public firewood area”) for the purposes of the collection of firewood by members of the public.
+(1) The Executive Director may by order published in the Gazette, set aside any area of State forest or timber reserve (in this Part referred to as a public firewood area) for the purposes of the collection of firewood by members of the public.

 (2) The Executive Director may, by further order published in the Gazette, amend or revoke an order referred to in subregulation (1).